Overview#

 An exact description of the intellectual content is required not only to define the precise form of the data but also to guarantee that the meaning of the data is consistently interpreted by practitioners.
 Thus the SIDS include a collection of naming conventions that specify the precise meaning of nomenclature (e.g., the strings DensityStatic and BCWallViscous).

-The SIDS are written in a self-contained C-like descriptive language.
-SIDS data structures are defined in a hierarchical manner in which more complex entities are built from simpler ones.
+The SIDS is written in a self-contained C-like descriptive language.
+SIDS data structures are defined hierarchically in which more complex entities are built from simpler ones.
 These structures are closely reflected in CGNS-compliant files: simple entities are often stored in single nodes, while more complex structures are stored in entire subtrees.

 CGNS conventions do not specify the following: